aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/zugferd/attach-zugferd/_index.md

 ## Attach ZUGFeRD to PDF

-The next code snippet also works with a new graphical [Aspose.Drawing](/pdf/net/drawing/) interface.
+The following code snippet also work with [Aspose.PDF.Drawing](/pdf/net/drawing/) library.

 We recommend following steps to attach ZUGFeRD to PDF: